rebelrebel04/xplor/README.md

 | 5    |    5|      32|   16%|    100%|
 | ==== |   32|      NA|  100%|      NA|

-A nice feature is that you can pass `cpf` computed variables using bare variable names:
+A nice feature is that you can pass `cpf` computed variables using bare variable names; optionally provide descriptive names for the table columns:

 ``` r
 cpf(mtcars, carb >= 4)